 CompTIA A+ and Cloud Computing

 Today’s entry-level IT workers are dealing with increasingly difficult problems.
 They are slowly taking over the domain, at least in part, of network administrators.
-This reflects how swiftly the workforce is morphing as digital transformation becomes a higher priority for companies.
+This reflects how swiftly the workforce is morphing as digital transformation becomes a higher priority for organizations.
 Taking this into consideration, CompTIA redesigned A+ with a greater focus on cloud computing and virtualization.

 It’s vital that tech workers are able to troubleshoot any issue an end user could experience with software as a service (SaaS) applications.
 To equip IT pros with these specific skills, the new CompTIA A+ certification emphasizes knowledge of cloud and virtualization.

-“With the new A+ certification, there’s attention payed to devices other than laptops and mobile phones,” Sears explained.
+“With the new CompTIA A+ certification, there’s attention payed to devices other than laptops and mobile phones,” Sears explained.
 “There is discussion of how to support IoT devices.
 It all ties back to an increase in the sophistication of these technological environments.”